 The bedrock geology underling the leak location is mapped by the GSI as dark limestones and shale (known as 'Calp' limestone).
-Near-surface overburden deposits are indicated by the GSI to comprise urban deposits (i.e. made ground), which are inferred to overlie gravelly alluvium associated with the River Tolka.
-These deposits typically extend to a depth of several metres under central Dublin and are typically underlain by low-permeability glacial till.
+Near-surface overburden deposits are indicated by the GSI to comprise glacial tills derived from limestone.
+An area of made ground is inferred within the public amenity space adjacent to Royal Canal Bank along the line of the former canal, which is now infilled.

-The groundwater body (GWB) underlying the leak location and the surrounding area is known as the Dublin GWB.
+The groundwater body (GWB) in the bedrock underlying the leak location and the surrounding area is known as the Dublin GWB.
 This GWB covers an area of approximately 837 km extending west from the Dublin coastline to the village of Kilmeage in Co.
 Kildare and extending from Malahide in north Co.
 Dublin to the southern limits of Dublin city.
 The GSI classifies the Dublin GWB as a "locally important aquifer which is moderately productive only in local zones".
-Groundwater flow direction in the bedrock aquifer (and also in the overburden) can be expected to be generally towards the east or north-east in the vicinity of the leak location (convergent on the Tolka River).
+Groundwater flow direction in the bedrock aquifer (and also in the overburden) can be expected to be generally towards the south in the vicinity of the leak location.